braph-software/BRAPH-2/tutorials/developers/dev_nn_xval/readme.md

 >     d_list, nn_list, 'UniformOutput', false);
 > ````
 >
-> ① defines the neural network template to be `NNRegressorMLP`, which will be used to set the parameters for all the neural network regressors for the cross validation.
+> ① defines the neural network template to be `NNRegressorMLP`, , which will be used in ⑥ to set the relevant parameters.
 >
-> ② defines the neural network evaluator template to be `NNRegressorMLP_Evaluator`, which will be used to set the parameters for all the neural network evaluators for the cross validation.
+> ② defines the neural network evaluator template to be `NNRegressorMLP_Evaluator`, which will be used in ⑦ to set the relevant parameters.
->
-> ¡!0!¡**should this be explained either here or in another tutorial?**
 >
 > ③ constructs the training sets iteratively by concatenating all of the remaining folds after exlcuding the one as the validation set.
 >